xuefengu/fcmsafety/README.md

 ### Enhancement

-1.  extract\_cid() now support any of the following keys, “InChIKey”, “CAS”, or “Name”, as well as their combinations.
+1.  extract\_cid() now supports any of the following keys, “InChIKey”, “CAS”, or “Name”, as well as their combinations.

 ### Bug fixes